In today’s finshots, we explore whether Starbucks might leave India amid its rising losses.

 Unfortunately, things didn’t go as planned, but Starbucks wasn't ready to throw in the towel just yet.

-Come 2012, the American coffee powerhouse made a cautious second attempt, this time partnering with Tata Consumer Products in a 50:50 joint venture.
+Come 2012, the American coffee powerhouse made a cautious second attempt, this time partnering with Tata Consumer Products in a 50:50 joint venture—Tata Starbucks.

 Their plan was simple: make Indians fall in love with premium coffee.
 And, for a while, it seemed to work like a charm.
 Between FY17 and FY23, the brand was unstoppable, and its sales saw a compound annual growth rate (CAGR) upwards of 20%.

 Fast-forward to 2024, and the picture isn’t as rosy.
-Sure, the company made sales of ₹1,218 crore but it also saw its losses jump to ₹82 crore.
+Sure the company made sales of ₹1,218 crore but it also saw its losses jump to ₹82 crore.
 That’s almost three times what they were in the previous year.
-The sales growth plummeted from double digits to just 7% in the second half of FY24 too.
+And the sales growth also plummeted from double digits to just 7% in the second half of FY24.

 These figures are far from encouraging for a brand with over 450 stores across India.
 Clearly, something isn’t right.